 But tragedy struck before the family could be reunited.

-When their daughter was only 87 days old, Anu committed suicide.
+When their daughter was only 87 days old, Anu took her own life.

 In order to understand what led his otherwise cheerful and outgoing wife to take her life, Abhilash spoke to people close to her and to those from the medical fraternity.
 While there was nothing outright different about her behaviour, one of her colleagues, a paediatrician, told him that she seemed depressed two weeks before the ill-fated day.